gedeschaines/traj3D/doc/Preliminary Cases.md

 + Impact Relative Velocity and
 + Trajectory Launch Point to Maximum Altitude Point to Impact Point Great Circle Paths.

-The mass and aerodynamic characterization for notional ejecta as a solid ice sphere approximately one meter in diameter are:
+The mass and aerodynamic characterization for notional ejecta as a solid ice hemisphere approximately one meter in diameter are:

 + Weight =  530.4 lbs,
 + Ref.
 Area = 8.45 square feet, and